collab-project/pyamf-release/README.rst

 Overview
 --------

-- downloads and grabs a source tree tarball from Github (http://github.com/hydralabs/pyamf/tarball/release-0.6b2 for example)
+- downloads and grabs a source tree tarball from Github (http://github.com/hydralabs/pyamf/tarball/release-0.6 for example)
 - updates the release date in the changelog
 - removes the `egg_info` metadata from setup.cfg
-- builds the documentation and includes the examples
+- builds the documentation and optionally include the examples
 - exports packages: `.zip/.tar.gz/.tar.bz2/.egg`

+Optional (disabled by default):
-- downloads the `MD5SUMS` file and appends the new MD5 entries for the tarballs
+- download the `MD5SUMS` file and appends the new MD5 entries for the tarballs

 Dependencies
 ------------